prestonhansen/pointless-kv/README.md

 ## Features
 - [x] Get and put values for keys
 - [x] Persistent append-only storage backed with local files
+- [x] Log compaction to help keep files small as many updates are made to keys
 - [x] Indexing for fast lookups (uses a hash index - all keys need to fit in memory!)
 - [ ] Transactions
 - [ ] Alternate storage backends such as S3, GCS, ...